-Join us in a toast to our past and present event holders, who will be showcasing some of their events during the evening.
+This celebratory event toasted our past and present event holders, who showcased some of their events during the evening.

 The Economic and Social Research Council’s (ESRC) Festival of Social Science offers a fascinating insight into some of the country's leading social science research and how it influences our social, economic and political lives - both now and in the future.
 The University has hosted a festival as part of the ESRC’s annual programme since 2014.

-Proceedings will be launched by Professor Judith Petts, CBE, our Vice-Chancellor and Chief Executive, providing an overview of social sciences at the University.
-Professor Nikolaos Tzokas, Dean of the Faculty of Business will provide an insight into the impact of social sciences.
-This will be followed by a short talk from an entrepreneur with links to the University who will provide an insight into the impact of social science in their career.
+Proceedings were launched by Professor Judith Petts CBE, our Vice-Chancellor and Chief Executive, providing an overview of social sciences at the University.
+Professor Nikolaos Tzokas, Dean of the Faculty of Business provided an insight into the impact of social sciences.
+This was followed by a short talk from an entrepreneur with links to the University who provided an insight into the impact of social science in their career.